 The Reuters Transcribed Subset data set distribution is as follows.

-In these three data sets, the largest number of text is the 20 News groups data set, the smallest number of text is the Reuters Transcribed Subset data set.
-In order to avoid the influence of the size of the data set for the classification performance, We adopt the method of cross validation.
+In these three data sets, the largest number of texts is the 20, in the news groups data set, and the smallest number of texts is in the Reuters Transcribed Subset data set.
+In order to avoid the influence of the size of the data set for the classification performance, we adopt the method of cross-validation.
 Repeat 10 times on each set of experiments, 80% were randomly selected as training set, the rest is the test set.
-And then the results obtained by the average processing.
+Then the results are obtained by average processing.
 In order to comprehensive precision and recall, we select F1 value as a comprehensive performance index.
 The result is as follows.

-Through the experiments we found that the performance of the new approach on the three data sets are well.
+Through the experiments, we found that the performance of the new approach on the three data sets are well.
 Specific performance will be influenced by data sets and categories.
-The greater the number of text data set, the better the performance of classification.
-The clearer the category of the Data set, the better the performance of classification.
+The greater the number of texts in the data set is, the better the performance of classification is.
+The clearer the categories in the dataset are, the better the performance of the classification will be.

-In order to test the generalization performance of this classification approach, we crawl 6586 news web pages from BBC News in 2016 (http://pan.baidu.com/s/1qXNrlTy ), artificial classification to them by the category of BBC.
+In order to test the general performance of this classification approach, we crawl 6586 news web pages from BBC News in 2016 (http://pan.baidu.com/s/1qXNrlTy ), artificial classification to them by the category of BBC.
 In the new experiments, the performance of five kinds of methods are lower than the existing data sets.
-The performance of the new approach also declines , but is relatively stable.
-Because the new approach has KWC automatically update mechanism to keep the classification performance on the new text set.
+The performance of the new approach also declines but is relatively stable because the new approach has an automatic KWC update mechanism to maintain the same classification performance for a new text set.

 4 CONCLUSION

 This paper proposes an effective approach for text classification based on TF-IDF and cosine similarity.
-Our experimental results clearly show that the new approach have good performance in bbc data set, Reuters-21578 data set,20 Newsgroups data set.
-And Specific performance will be influenced by data sets and categories.
-The greater the number of text data set, the better the performance of classification.
-The clearer the category of the data set, the better the performance of classification.
-This accord with the requirement of internet information processing now.
+Our experimental results clearly show that the new approach has good performance in the BBC data set, Reuters-21578 data set, and 20 Newsgroups data et.
+Specific performance is influenced by the data sets and categories.
+The greater the number of text datasets is, the better the performance of classification is.
+The clearer the categories of the datasets are, the better the performance of the classification will be.
+This accords with the current requirements for internet information processing.

 This new classification approach also has the very good extension.
-It can automatically update KWC in the process of classification to enhance the classification efficiency or to ensure the stability of the classification accuracy at least.
+It can automatically update the KWCs in the process of classification to enhance classification efficiency or at least ensure the stability of classification accuracy.
 This suggests that the new approach is a simple and strongly practical strategy for text classification.